I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioregisterplugplaynotification.md

 ## -remarks
 <p>A driver registers for an event category.
 Each category includes one or more types of PnP events.</p>

 <p>A driver can register different callback routines for different event categories or can register a single callback routine.
-A single callback routine can cast the <i>NotificationStructure</i> to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff558805">PLUGPLAY_NOTIFICATION_HEADER</a> and use the <b>Event</b> field to determine the exact type of the notification structure.</p>

-<p>PnP notification callback routines should complete their tasks as quickly as possible and return control to the PnP manager, to prevent delays in notifying other drivers and applications that have registered for the event.</p>

-<p>The PnP manager does not take out a reference on the file object when a driver registers for notification of an <b>EventCategoryTargetDeviceChange</b> event.
-If the driver's PnP notification callback routine requires access to the file object, the driver should take out an extra reference on the file object before calling <b>IoRegisterPlugPlayNotification</b>.</p>

-<p>Typically, Kernel-Mode Driver Framework (KMDF) drivers should call <b>IoRegisterPlugPlayNotification</b> from their <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-self-managed-io-init.md">EvtDeviceSelfManagedIoInit</a> callback function, and should call <b>IoUnregisterPlugPlayNotification</b> from their <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-self-managed-io-cleanup.md">EvtDeviceSelfManagedIoCleanup</a> callback function.
-These drivers should <u>not</u> call <b>IoRegisterPlugPlayNotification</b> from their <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function; otherwise, the PnP notification callback routine might be called before the driver stack is started by PnP, in which case the driver will not be prepared to handle the notification.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565480">Using PnP Notification</a>.</p>

-<p>To define a PnP notification callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a PnP notification callback routine that is named <code>MyCallbackRoutine</code>, use the DRIVER_NOTIFICATION_CALLBACK_ROUTINE type as shown in this code example:</p>

-<p>Then, implement your callback routine as follows:</p>

-<p>The DRIVER_NOTIFICATION_CALLBACK_ROUTINE function type is defined in the Wdm.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the DRIVER_NOTIFICATION_CALLBACK_ROUTINE function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/3260b53e-82be-4dbc-8ac5-d0e52de77f9d">Declaring Functions by Using Function Role Types for WDM Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

-<p>A driver registers for an event category.
-Each category includes one or more types of PnP events.</p>

-<p>A driver can register different callback routines for different event categories or can register a single callback routine.
-A single callback routine can cast the <i>NotificationStructure</i> to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff558805">PLUGPLAY_NOTIFICATION_HEADER</a> and use the <b>Event</b> field to determine the exact type of the notification structure.</p>
+A single callback routine can cast the <i>NotificationStructure</i> to a <a href="..\wdm\ns-wdm--plugplay-notification-header.md">PLUGPLAY_NOTIFICATION_HEADER</a> and use the <b>Event</b> field to determine the exact type of the notification structure.</p>

 <p>PnP notification callback routines should complete their tasks as quickly as possible and return control to the PnP manager, to prevent delays in notifying other drivers and applications that have registered for the event.</p>